Where to Discuss?

 Goal: Separating formatting code and configuration.
 Example class using simple configuration.

-After basic macro, we can start with simple configuration.
-And see how far can the formatting go.
+After completing the basic macro, we can now move on to implementing simple configuration, and explore how far we can refine the formatting.

 Example Sheet